Caipo/Caipo/README.md

 ## ✨ Fun Facts

-- [Fun Fact 1]: Share an intriguing or surprising fact about yourself.
+- [Fun Fact 1]: I am a power lifting enthusist.
-- [Fun Fact 2]: Highlight another interesting aspect of your personality.
+- [Fun Fact 2]: I play but suck at the chineses game of go.
+You can see my progress here https://online-go.com/user/view/857688
-- [Fun Fact 3]: Add one more fun fact to engage your readers.
+- [Fun Fact 3]: Did I mention I use arch linux.

 Thanks for stopping by and checking out my profile!
 Don't forget to star ⭐️ your favorite projects!